serverless/blog/posts/2016-09-01-defining-serverless-and-why-it-matters-to-developers.md

 ---
 layout: Post
-title: 'Defining "Serverless" and Why It Matters to Developers'
+title: 'Defining Serverless and Why It Matters to Developers'
 date: 2016-09-01
 description: "You’ve probably heard the term _serverless._ But what does it actually mean?
 And more importantly, as a developer, why should you care?"
 author: